thatrandomperson5/commanger-docs/docs/source/configure.rst

 Part 2 - Toggle base setting
 ^^^^^^^^^
 The toggle `"base"` setting is default value of a toggle or long toggle.
-For example if did not have the ``-a`` arg then it will go to the default value, if the arg is there it will be the opposite.
+For example (With a's `"base"` as ``True``) if did not have the ``-a`` arg then it will go to the default value, if the arg is there it will be the opposite.
 So true and false.

 *****
 Types: